hipe/tmx/test_support/doc/issues/029-the-want-omnibus-and-narrative.md

 the main thing here is to write just enough to tide us over until we get the branch to integrate that has a similiar (but now perhaps old) pass at this.

+## document-meta

+  - #tombstone-A.1: instance methods monolith becomes dependent on the matchers instead of redundant with them, but doc needs to catch up..